Andalucia's Golden Triangle: One Day in Córdoba

 How to get to Cordoba

-Train tickets can be purchased directly from Renfe, Spain’s major rail company.
+Train tickets can be purchased directly from Renfe, or from Trainline.
+Spain’s major rail company.
 Trains run pretty regularly to and from Madrid and Seville, making this an easy day trip to do from either city.
 We stopped over for the day on our way through from Madrid to Seville.

 Pro tip: Renfe often sells train tickets very last minute.
 Do not panic if your tickets aren’t available at the time they are predicted to be released.
 This is common.
 Train tickets do not often sell out for travel between these cities and can be purchased several days in advance (or even day of!).